macimas-fonts/macsMinecraft/README.md

 <details>
 	<summary>previews</summary>
-	tweaks some things, i guess..
+	tweaks some things with no regard if it's actually any better!!!
 	<br>
 	<img src="./GITHUB/preview/tweaked_1.gif">
 	<hr>